-&lt;sup>15This motive for protection has the same nature of the standard terms of trade effect for a large country under perfect competition, which is equivalent to the inverse of the elasticity of export supply, as shown in Feenstra (2015), and to the terms-of-trade effect also found in Grossman and Helpman (1995).
+14This motive for protection has the same nature of the standard terms-of-trade effect for a large country under perfect competition, as shown in in Grossman and Helpman (1995).

-&lt;sup>16Note that the markup term corresponds to the price-cost margin, which also equals the inverse of the perceived elasticity of demand, namely $\frac{\mu{j,h}-1}{\mu{j,h}} = \frac{p{j,h}-c_i}{p{j,h}} = \frac{1}{\varepsilon{x{j,h}}}$ .
+15Note that the markup term corresponds to the price-cost margin, which also equals the inverse of the perceived elasticity of demand, namely $\frac{\mu{j,h}-1}{\mu{j,h}} = \frac{p{j,h}-c_i}{p{j,h}} = \frac{1}{\varepsilon{x{j,h}}}$.

-&lt;sup>17See also Venables (1982), Gros (1987) and Flam and Helpman (1987) who show that in a small country the optimal tariff is strictly positive for a monopolistically competitive sector.
+16See also Venables (1982), Gros (1987) and Flam and Helpman (1987) who show that in a small country the optimal tariff is strictly positive for a monopolistically competitive sector.
 By engineering an increase in the price of imported goods the tariff shifts home demand from foreign to domestic goods.
 Domestic producers can then sell larger quantities at the initial price and find it profitable to increase prices and expand production.

-&lt;sup>18Of course our result is consistent with that of Chang (2005) who conducts the analysis under a Dixit-Stiglitz monopolistic competition and ad valorem tariff.
+17Of course our result is consistent with that of Chang (2005) who conducts her analysis under a Dixit-Stiglitz monopolistic competition and ad valorem tariff.
 In that case the positive effect on profits makes a tariff always desirable, even in the absence of any terms-of-trade effect, since with CES preferences an ad valorem tariff implies a one-to-one pass-through.